Next: , Previous: install invocation, Up: Basic operations

 mv [option]... [-T] source dest

-mv can move any type of file from one file system to another.
-Prior to version 4.0 of the fileutils, mv could move only regular files between file systems.
-For example, now mv can move an entire directory hierarchy including special device files from one partition to another.
-It first uses some of the same code that's used by cp -a to copy the requested directories and files, then (assuming the copy succeeded) it removes the originals.
-If the copy fails, then the part that was copied to the destination partition is removed.
-If you were to copy three directories from one partition to another and the copy of the first directory succeeded, but the second didn't, the first would be left on the destination partition and the second and third would be left on the original partition.
+To move a file, mv ordinarily simply renames it.
+However, if renaming does not work because the destination’s file system differs, mv falls back on copying as if by cp -a, then (assuming the copy succeeded) it removes the original.
+If the copy fails, then mv removes any partially created copy in the destination.
+If you were to copy three directories from one file system to another and the copy of the first directory succeeded, but the second didn’t, the first would be left on the destination file system and the second and third would be left on the original file system.

 If a destination file exists but is normally unwritable, standard input is a terminal, and the -f or --force option is not given, mv prompts the user for whether to replace the file.
 (You might own the file, or have write permission on its directory.)
 If the response is not affirmative, the file is skipped.